mitjafelicijan/mitjafelicijan.com/content/posts/2024-03-14-configuration-and-plugin-hell-and-why-i-dont-use-vim-and-tmux-anymore.md

 they are amazing.
 But my life wasn't changed at all.
 I can still hop into a normal notepad and do some coding there and be very productive.
 Nothing really changed for me.
-I suspect these are the things that people who have a very addictive personalities say because [Vim](https://www.vim.org/) motions bring joy to them.
+I suspect these are the things that people who have very addictive personalities say because [Vim](https://www.vim.org/) motions bring joy to them.
 I can imagine they get a massive dopamine hit using it.
 For me, it does nothing.
 It is a convenient way to edit text.
 If I don't have them, I also don't